Verso Corporation

-Verso Corporation, now Billerud Americas Corporation, was a North American producer of coated papers including coated groundwood, coated freesheet, and specialty products.
+Verso Corporation, now Billerud Americas Corporation, was an American producer of coated papers including coated groundwood, coated freesheet, and specialty products.
 The company restructured in 2016 following Chapter 11 bankruptcy.
 Verso Corporation operated two paper mills in the U.S. In 2021, the company had approximately 1,700 employees.

-In March 2022, the Swedish company BillerudKorsnäs completed its acquisition of Verso for $825m.
+In 2022, the Swedish company BillerudKorsnäs completed its acquisition of Verso for $825m.